aruna-wasantha/mock-api/README.md

 ---

-### Step 4: Run the Application
-1. Start the Mock API project:
-    - Navigate to the cloned `mock-api` open with Intelij idea and run the application (requires JDK 21).
-2. Start the Task Scheduler project:
-    - Navigate to the cloned `Task-Scheduler` directory  open with Intelij idea and run the application (requires JDK 21).

----

 ## Application Features
 1. **CRUD Operations**: Create, Read, Update, and Delete scheduled tasks via API.
 2. **Event Triggering**: The system checks the database every 30 seconds to find scheduled tasks.